Freightplus offers international air freight forwarding for urgent parts, heavy machinery, mining equipment or other oversized cargo.

 - Project cargo ships, equipped with at least one heavy-lift crane for handling heavy cargo and sufficient ballast to assure stability of the ship during loading and discharging operations.

 Cargo weighing over 100-tonnes is commonly referred to as heavy-lift cargo however many modern break bulk vessels are geared with cranes capable of lifting 100-tonne pieces.
-Freightplus can provide heavy-lift shipping solutions for shipping very heavy cargo, with access to vessels capable of lifting up to 1,800 metric tonnes and RORO capacity up to 2,500 metric tonnes.
+Freightplus can provide heavy-lift freight forwarding solutions for shipping very heavy cargo, with access to vessels capable of lifting up to 1,800 metric tonnes and RORO capacity up to 2,500 metric tonnes.

 Shipping to Small Ports and Remote Sites

 It is often cost-prohibitive to ship heavy equipment from small ports or remote sites unless some economies of scale can be achieved.
-However, for shipping packages of machinery, shipping very large pieces of equipment or shipping large individual pieces with high value, paying a premium for an induced call (where a ship diverts to a port or anchorage specifically for one load, usually by way of a part-charter of a break-bulk vessel), can actually be a very cost-effective solution for shipping large cargoes from remote places, instead of transporting cargo from a remote location to a larger port.
+However, for shipping packages of machinery, shipping very large pieces of equipment or shipping large individual pieces with high value, paying a premium for an induced call (where a ship diverts to a port or anchorage specifically for one load, usually by way of a part-charter of a break-bulk vessel), can actually be a very cost-effective freight forwarding solution for shipping large cargoes from remote places, instead of transporting cargo from a remote location to a larger port.